 Practical Action is committed to protecting the privacy and security of personal information and all information relating to the screening will be treated confidentially.
 For the UK based team, the Privacy Notice explains how we collect, manage, use and protect personal information.
-Privacy Notice - Practical Action
+Privacy Notice explains how we collect, manage, use and protect personal information.
+Privacy Notice explains how we collect, manage, use and protect personal information.